We manage our web sites in accordance with the principles set out below:

-7. Collection and storage of personal data, their type and intended purpose
+- Collection and storage of personal data, their type and intended purpose

-a) When visiting the website
+- When visiting the website

 When you access our website, information is automatically sent to our web server by the browser being used on your client device.
 This information is stored temporarily in what is known as a log file.
 The following information is recorded without any action on your part and stored until it is automatically erased:

-The IP address of the computer making the request,
+- the IP address of the computer making the request,

-The date and time of access,
+- the date and time of access,

-The name and URL of the requested file,
+- the name and URL of the requested file,

-The website from which the site is accessed (referrer URL),
+- the website from which the site is accessed (referrer URL),

 The legal basis for the data processing is Art.
 6(1)(f) GDPR.
-Our legitimate interest derives from the data collection purposes referenced above.
-Under no circumstances do we use the data collected for the purpose of identifying you as a person.
+Our legitimate interest derives from the data collection purposes listed above.
+Under no circumstances do we use the data collected for the purpose of identifying you as an individual.

 Content of the newsletter and registration data